 We do know that propylene glycol has been shown to have negative effects on the human body.
 Airborne propylene glycol can trigger or worsen asthma and allergic symptoms when it's just circulating in the air, so breathing it in on purpose is likely bad for you too.
 And when you add a heating element into the mix, all safety bets are off.

-While there's no conclusive evidence that people who frequently use cartridges with this chemical will develop cancer or other conditions, many people go out of their way to choose cartridges that don't have any additives.
 With a cannabis inhaler, there's no worrying about the contents of your cartridges because they're always the same medical grade as a real asthma inhaler.
 If the propellants used are good enough for someone who regularly has breathing issues, you know they're safe for use!

 Take the Danger out of Dosing